alexandervantrijffel/msidal/README.md

 #### Usage

-Example calling code for verifying an JWT bearer token.
+Example calling code for verifying an MSAL based JWT bearer token.
 This verifies the audience, signature and expiration validity of the token.

 ```
 import (